 Volkswagen Group was already Europe's top-ranking carmaker, but it seized the top spot globally in 2016 ahead of Toyota and GM, two years ahead of target despite the shadow of the diesel emissions scandal which emerged a year earlier.
 The group was found to have installed sophisticated software in some of its diesel engines to cheat emissions tests, making its vehicles appear more environmentally friendly than was in fact the case.
 The repercussions of that scandal are wide-ranging and very expensive, but don't appear to have dented the popularity of Volkswagen's cars.
 The group controls a broad portfolio includes VW itself, Audi, Seat, Skoda, Lamborghini, Bentley and now Porsche.
-Towards the end of 2009 it agreed to acquire a strategic shareholding in Japanese company Suzuki, although that partnership failed to deliver significant results, and was later dismantled.
+Towards the end of 2009 it agreed to acquire a strategic shareholding in Japanese company Suzuki, but that partnership failed to deliver significant results and was later dismantled.
 The group has also built a dominant position in trucks through controlling stakes in MAN and Scania.
-Yet despite its range, Volkswagen has struggled to combat flat performance in its home market and especially in the US, as well as fierce competition in its #2 market, China.
+Yet despite its range, Volkswagen has struggled to combat flat performance in its home market and especially in the US, as well as fierce competition in its biggest market, China.
 Many of those problems have been addressed with an aggressive expansion strategy initially inspired by luxury sports car manufacturer Porsche, which had attempted to engineer an unsuccessful reverse takeover of Volkswagen in 2008.
 The tables were turned after Porsche suffered the full force of collapsing credit markets, forcing it to concede the upper hand in a merger to Volkswagen.
-Yet that whole experience awakened a far more dynamic and combative spirit within Volkswagen Group itself.
+That whole experience awakened a far more dynamic and combative spirit within Volkswagen Group itself.
 Perhaps a little too dynamic in the light of the diesel emissions scandal.

 Selected Volkswagen Group advertising